MathandCSNerd/MACSN_Call_Blocker/README.md

 To remove a number from any list, simply tap it.

+There is a drop down menu where you can choose to temporarily stop blocking, (dis)allow contacts, or refresh the contacts list from the phone.

 # Blocking Rules
+If the blocking is currently disabled (by the menu option), it will be allowed.
 If the number is not on the blocklist, it will be allowed.
 If the number is on the blocklist, and it is on the allowed list, it will still be allowed.
 If the number is on the blocklist, and it is in the phone's contacts list and the option to "Allow Contacts" is set to true, it will still be allowed.